-So I waited until tech school, filed my sheet, and waited with bated breath for the dorm sergeant to announce my posting.
-He did this weekly from his podium, usually triggering jeers of fake sympathy for anyone getting “Why Not Minot?”
+So I waited until tech school, filed my sheet, and waited with bated breath for my posting.
+The sergeant announced them weekly from the podium outside the dorms, usually triggering jeers of fake sympathy for anyone getting “Why Not Minot?”

 Finally, my turn came.
 I got a posting in the…half of the country I’d requested.

 Wrong border, though.
 1,500 miles away.

 This one might lose me a few followers.